 - Select the task you want to perform and press Enter.

 When creating passwords, make sure to follow the following guidelines: The password must be 6-20 characters, and include at least one uppercase English character, one lowercase English character, and one digit.

 Note: After an administrator resets a password, for example when it was forgotten, the user will still need to wait the default locking time interval of 15 minutes before logging in again.

-You can run the User Management to import users listed in a text file.
+You can run the User Management tool to import users listed in .txt or .csv file.

 To import users: